(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 As a result, the good-to-bad bacteria ratio in the dog's gut is upset, greatly weakening the dog's immune system.
 To strengthen the already weakened immune system of a dog with cancer, therefore, a high quality probiotic supplement is essential.

 You can easily get a digestive enzyme and probiotic blend such as Sustenance Herbs Pet Probiotic and Digestive Enzyme Blend (Affiliate link).

 IP-6 is an extract from the bran of brown rice.
 Studies have found that IP-6 can help control the spread of tumors by boosting the immune system and increasing the body's natural killer cells.
 In addition, IP-6 may also be used to prevent cancer since it also possesses antioxidant properties.

-Antioxidants remove free radicals from the body system, thereby helping cancer prevention and slowing the growth and the spread of some kinds of cancer.
+Antioxidants can remove free radicals from the body system, thereby helping cancer prevention.
+Some examples of antioxidants include:

 This supplement contains powerful antioxidants such as green tea and alfalfa powder, vitamin E, coenzyme Q10, selenium, and more.